Anti-Inflammatory Diet Plan →

 3. Add butter to a pan and turn heat to medium.
 Add onion, celery, and garlic; sauté for 5 minutes, or until fragrant and onions are translucent.

 4. Add in the thyme and rosemary and cook for an additional 3 minutes.
-If using fresh cranberries, add them as well.
+If using fresh cranberries, add them now.
 If using dried cranberries, mix in later with bread.

 5. Place toasted bread in the pan with cooked celery onion herb mixture.
 Pour the vegetable stock on top, being careful not to over saturate the bread.